amiyasahu/Donut/README.md

 ## Disclaimer ##
 This code has not been extensively tested on high-traffic installations of Q2A.
 You should perform your own tests before using this plugin on a live (production) environment.

-## About Q2A ##
+## About Question2Answer ##
-**[Question2Answer](http://qa-themes.com/question2answer "Q2A Features")** is a free and open source PHP and MySQL based platform for creating Question & Answer sites.
+**Question2Answer** is a free and open source PHP and MySQL based platform for creating Question & Answer sites.
 For more information visit Q2A's official site at [question2answer.org](http://www.question2answer.org/)

 [![Bitdeli Badge](https://d2weczhvl823v0.cloudfront.net/amiyasahu/donut/trend.png)](https://bitdeli.com/free "Bitdeli Badge")